 A communication plan should be included here and list out any mass communication that should be sent out to employees and external media to ensure no rumors or misinformation is spread.

 Communication strategy functions on two levels in a crisis management plan.
-First of all, the crisis management plan itself often involves communication to external media outlets.
+First of all, the crisis management plan itself often involves communication with external media outlets.
 Second of all, and more importantly, effective communication is required throughout the entire process to ensure that all of the employees know what to do.
-An effective communication plan will ensure that personal connections and long-lasting relationships with your employees can whether the storm of any crisis.
+An effective communication plan will ensure that personal connections and long-lasting relationships with your employees can weather the storm of any crisis.

 All businesses should have a crisis management plan in place regardless of size.
 The dangers can be catastrophic, both monetarily or even physically – leading to loss of life.
 As a result, it’s important that any potential hazards are planned for and considered by using proper crisis risk protocol.
 Handling crises will also avoid any permanent negative effects on the business and any punitive or criminal issues from external authorities after the crisis is over.